waywardgeek/sonic/doc/index.md

 ## Comparison to Other Solutions

+In short, Sonic is better for speech, while WSOLA is better for music.

-Sonic is not like SoundTouch.
+A popular alternative is SoundTouch.
 SoundTouch uses WSOLA, an algorithm optimized for changing the tempo of music.
 No WSOLA based program performs well for speech (contrary to the inventor's estimate of WSOLA).
 Listen to [this soundstretch sample](soundstretch.wav), which uses SoundTouch, and compare it to [this sonic sample](sonic.wav).
 Both are sped up by 2X.
 WSOLA introduces unacceptable levels of distortion, making speech impossible to understand at high speed (over 2.5X) by blind speed listeners.

 However, there are decent open-source algorithms for speeding up speech.
 They are all in the TD-PSOLA family.
 For speech rates below 2X, sonic uses PICOLA, which I find to be the best algorithm available.
 A slightly buggy implementation of PICOLA is available in the spandsp library.
 I find the one in RockBox quite good, though it's limited to 2X speed up.
-So far as I know, only sonic is optimized for speed factors needed by the blind, up to 8X.
+So far as I know, only sonic is optimized for speed factors needed by the blind, up to 6X.

 Sonic does all of it's CPU intensive work with integer math, and works well on ARM CPUs without FPUs.
 It supports multiple channels (stereo), and is also able